magiccodingman/Magic.IndexedDb/README.md

 [] API like response protocal from JS.
 This will allow better debugging and make it easier to expand the code.
 I left the original weak reference system build by nwestfall, but I will be removing that code for a system I believe is easier to tame and more appropriate for the project goals.

+[] Superior & easy version handling and table altering.
+Current form handles changes easily but it'd take some work to do serious data migrations.
+I want data migrations to be built in c#, translated to clients, and automatically handled with extreme ease.
+I have some really interesting protocals I've brainstormed and would like to experiment with.

 ## Table of Contents

 - [Installation](#installation)